philrmass/style-explorer/docs/tasks.md

 * Update component list in readme, change app to a bullet
 * Create new components for updated tree
 * Remove components (SearchPane, SourceContainer, SourceDisplay, ToolBar, ToolDisplay)
+* Add redux store, provider, and subscibe to monitor